alejandro-soto-franco/glazier/README.md

 A sheet or a block of cells on a periodic lattice, under contact, volume, surface and length energies, with diffusing chemical fields, chemotaxis, persistent motility, division, death and a connectivity veto.
-One JSON description drives the engine here, CompuCell3D and PhysiCell, so a model written once runs on all three and the results are comparable.
+One JSON description drives the engine here, CompuCell3D, and PhysiCell for comparison.

 Named after James Glazier, whose work with Graner and Hogeweg made the Potts lattice a model of tissue.